 The Board is responsible for the Group's remuneration strategy and policies.
 To assist the Board with this, it has established the Remuneration and Nomination Committee ('Committee').
 The Committee is responsible for determining and reviewing remuneration arrangements for its directors and executives.
-The performance of the

-Group depends on the quality of its directors and executives.
+The performance of the Group depends on the quality of its directors and executives.
 The remuneration philosophy is to attract, motivate and retain high performance and high-quality personnel.

-The diagram below illustrates the Committee's role and interaction with the Board, together with internal and external advisers.
+The diagram on the next page illustrates the Committee's role and interaction with the Board, together with internal and external advisers.

-Board

-Reviews, applies judgement and, as appropriate, approves the Committee's recommendations.

-Remuneration and Nomination Committee ('Committee')

-The Committee operates under the delegated authority of the Board.
-The Committee is empowered to source any internal resources and obtain any external independent professional advice it considers necessary to enable it to make recommendations to the Board on the following:
+Board Reviews, applies judgement and, as appropriate, approves the Committee's recommendations.
+Remuneration and Nomination Committee ('Committee') The Committee operates under the delegated authority of the Board.
+The Committee is empowered to source any internal resources and obtain any external independent professional advice it considers necessary to enable it to make recommendations to the Board on the following: Remuneration Design features of Remuneration Talent policy in respect employee and management, policy, of Non-Executive executive STI and composition and policies and LTI plan awards, Directors quantum of practices including setting remuneration of performance components for senior executives, and other vesting including KMP criteria and performance targets External consultants Internal resources